Van Wickle Gates: History

 Like many structures on Brown's campus, the gates are a contributing property to the College Hill Historic District.

 Tradition

 The smaller two side gates remain open throughout the year, while the larger center gates usually remain closed.
-These gates are opened for three annual occasions.
+These are opened for three annual occasions.
 At the beginning of the academic year and the beginning of the Spring semester, the center gates open inward to admit students during Convocation and Mid-Year Convocation.
 At the end of the second semester, the gates open outward for the Commencement Day procession.

 Campus superstition holds that students who pass through the center gate more than twice will not graduate.
-Members of groups like the Brown University Band, who regularly pass through the gates avoid the purported curse by hopping on one foot and entering the gates backwards.
+Members of groups like the Brown University Band, who regularly pass through the gates, avoid the purported curse by hopping on one foot and entering the gates backwards.

 Significance

 The Van Wickle Gates are the namesake of Van Wickle Ventures, a student-run venture fund.
 They are featured in Family Guy and Jeffrey Eugenides' novel The Marriage Plot.

 Fritz Pollard first saw the Van Wickle Gates on a 1912 visit to Brown; the sight of them purportedly helped convince the young athlete to attend the university.
 An undated photograph of H.P.
 Lovecraft published in Selected Letters of H. P. Lovecraft III (1929–1931) shows the author sitting at the gates.
 The location is misidentified as Brooklyn.